 30 years ago the Internet was new and exciting, today the Internet can be a dangerous place.
-Here’s what you should know about the latest cyber security stats for 2019.
+Here’s what you should know about the latest cyber security statistics for 2019.

 Cyber crime is on the rise, and while this shouldn’t stop you from utilizing online resources, it should certainly encourage you to step up your IT security.

-Here is a collection of the most up-to-date cyber crime and cyber security stats for 2019 to give you the current state of what’s happening in the cyber security world.
+Here is a collection of the most up-to-date cyber crime and cyber security statistics for 2019 to give you the current state of what’s happening in the cyber security world.

 In 2019 IoT (Internet of Things) devices will become major targets for malware attacks

 BeyondTrust, a leading cyber security firm, predicts that Internet of Things (IoT) devices will become major targets for hackers in 2019.
 Why?
 Because IoT devices (e.g. smart TVs, smart speakers, connected toys, wearables, smart appliances etc) are not built with cyber security in mind and these smart gadgets can be exploited.

 Email spam is the most common method for cyber-criminals to spread malware